 1. Determine version of UltraEdit or UEStudio.

-For many syntax highlighting questions the version of UltraEdit (short: UE) or UEStudio (short: UES) is very important.
+For most find/replace/regular expressions questions the version of UltraEdit (short: UE) or UEStudio (short: UES) is very important.

 Click in menu Help on the item About to determine the version of UE/UES you use.